Matcha Green Tea Latte Recipe (Vegan)

 I see tons of recipes for matcha baked goods and desserts (from muffins and brownies to mousses and ice creams).
 You can add matcha to soups, guacamole, overnight oats and cocktails.
 Have fun with it–experimenting with superfoods is one of my favorite ways to spend time in the kitchen!

-If you try this recipe, let us know what you think!
+If you try this recipe for a Matcha Green Tea Latte, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag the recipe #rootandrevel/@rootandrevel on Instagram.

 - In a small glass bowl, combine matcha with hot water and stir until matcha has dissolved.